 PASER data were compiled for the two cities, two villages and six towns as well as for the county trunk highway network in the Sheboygan metropolitan planning area.
-Nearly all local jurisdictions used 2017 as their base inventory, while Sheboygan County had a mix of 2015, 2016 and 2017 entries in its most current pavement ratings.
+Nearly all local jurisdictions used 2019 as their base inventory, while the City of Sheboygan Falls had a mix of mostly 2017, 2018 and 2019 entries in its most current pavement ratings.

-There was only one small segment (53 feet) of unimproved earthen road in the communities of the Sheboygan metropolitan planning area.
-On a scale from 1 to 4 (with "1" being poor and "4" being very good), this segment was rated a "2" (fair condition).
+There was only one small segment (581 feet) of unimproved road in the communities of the Sheboygan metropolitan planning area.
+This segment was not rated (normal rating scale for this type of facility is 1 to 4, with "1" being poor and "4" being very good).